Athena-OS/athena/README.md

 * During the installation or usage, if you are getting issues related to the blackarch.db retrieving packages or keys, check for any firewall your traffic is routed through and whitelist `blackarch.org`.
 * AkameGaKill theme cannot apply red theme for legacy windows due to GTK 4.0 files missing.
 * Visual Code does not show close, maximize and minimize buttons due to a bug in Electron19 19.1.4.
-* For Bare-Metal installation, read the "Installation" section.

 <a id="publ"></a>
 ## 📢 Publications